 The Victoria Park Management, Use and Development (MUD) Framework was developed by the City of Ballarat to ensure that the integrity of Victoria Park, and particularly is historical, environmental and cultural values would be protected and enhanced for the public's use and enjoyment.
-The MUD Framework was considered to be a better tool than a Master Plan to achieve this objective at the time given that a number of significant development proposals had been proposed for Victoria Park in the preceding years.
+The MUD Framework was considered to be an appropriate tool to achieve this objective at the time given that a number of significant development proposals had been proposed for Victoria Park in the preceding years.